wielebenwir/cb-legacy/readme.txt

 == Changelog ==

+= 0.9.4.18 =

+Fix: Sending the email recovery link from the user list screen failed.
+Thanks Gundel (flotte Berlin) for the bug report.

 = 0.9.4.17 =

 * Fix: Sending the email recovery link from the user-edit screen failed.
+Thanks Gundel (flotte Berlin) for the bug report.

 = 0.9.4.16 =